underneathall/pinferencia/Readme.md

 **Pinferencia** features include:

 - **Fast to code, fast to go alive**.
 Minimal codes needed, minimal transformation needed.
+Just based on what you have.
-- **100% Test Coverage**: Both statement and branch coverages.
+- **100% Test Coverage**: Both statement and branch coverages, no kidding.
 - **Easy to use, easy to understand**.
 - **Automatic API documentation page**.
 All API explained in details with online try-out feature.
 - **Serve any model**, even a single function can be served.